When the stock markets get choppy, it pays to remember a few key lessons:

 Don’t make hasty decisions

-Investment decisions made in haste and under stress are rarely good ones, so our first piece of advice is to stay calm.
+Investment decisions made in haste and under stress are rarely good ones, especially in a volatile stock market, so our first piece of advice is to stay calm.

 It’s natural to feel uneasy when share prices fall, but begin by putting any market falls into context.
 After a sustained period (10 years in fact) of growth – from which you may have benefited – it’s usual to see a market correction and prices fall.
 But you’ll also usually find that they start rallying again within days or weeks.